tessam30/llamar/README.md

 `library(llamar)`

+## installing and loading useful R packages
+R has some wonderful packages that extend the functionality of base R. However, I get tired of loading the same libraries every time... so I created a bundler to do the work for me.
+`library(llamar)`
+`loadPkgs()`

 ## themes
 The primary function of llamar is developing a set of custom, pre-defined clean themes, building off Hadley Wickham's awesome [ggplot2](ggplot2.org) package.